archivesspace/tech-docs/src/content/docs/administration/upgrading.md

 ## Transfer your locales data

-If you've made modifications to you locales file ( en.yml ) with customized labels, titles, tooltips, etc., you'll need to transfer those to your new locale file.
+If you've made modifications to your locales file ( en.yml ) with customized labels, titles, tooltips, etc., you'll need to transfer those to your new locale file.